lana-z/201-class-02/README.md

 * continue to work on understanding of js.
 * work on image upload in .md files! can't get image to work propperly for some reason.
 * what is the file listed as LICENCE on the file set up?
 Think I missed this and can't find it in class demo repo.
+* look at switch way to do conditions that John demoed today.